-All of them, its like saying which is your favorite child, its not fair to choose, all of them are unique.
+All of them, it is like saying which is your favorite child, it is not fair to choose, all of them are unique.

 Yes, you read that title correctly!
 During the late 60s and early 70s, NASA was in the early stages of developing the modern spacesuit.
 During this process, they ran into a big issue with the design in that the heating, cooling and electrical lines that ran throughout the suits, which powered the suit and kept the astronaut alive.
 These lines would kink, crease and crimp when the astronauts would walk and flex their arms, therefore cutting off electricity.

 Al Gross with Dixie Rinehart ultimately came up with a solution to include articulating hinges with ribs that allowed a natural flex in the astronaut’s ankles, knees, and elbows; preserving the shape and functionality around the joint.
 Think of these hinges acting like a bendy straw.
 They can bend and maneuver, without compromising the performance of the straw.

 When Gross and Rinehart eventually left NASA, they knew they were onto something with their ribbed design.
 When they found employment with a small company in Aspen known as Comfort Products, headed up by former racer Eric Giese.
 At Comfort Products, Al Gross applied his knowledge of space-age technology to skiing.

 Do these ‘ribs’ that allow a natural flex sound familiar at all yet?
 Try looking at the tongue of your Full Tilt Boots!
 Al Gross was able to take the ribbed design they used on NASA spacesuits and transform the design into a fully functioning ski boot.